TheoAnim/UndercountR/README.md

 Compatible with other packages for generating:

 * Posterior summaries and credible intervals
-* Trace plots and posterior density plots
+* Trace plots, posterior density plots and other diagnostics
 ---

 ## Installation